 This study shows the applicability of machine learning algorithms to predict the corium thickness above the neutron source with potential application to locate the fuel debris within the Fukushima Daiichi Nuclear Power Plant.
-The optimizable Gaussian Process Regression model in MATLAB was chosen for the prediction, and showed a/high prediction accuracy of the corium thickness.
-This is a critical part of the decommissioning process where the nuclear + Xcm fuel debris needed to be located for effective retrieval.
+The optimizable Gaussian Process Regression model in MATLAB was chosen for the prediction, and shows a high degree of accuracy in predicting corium thickness.
+This is a critical part of the decommissioning process where the nuclear fuel debris needs to be located for effective retrieval.

-In the future, different machine learning algorithm will be used to estimate the quantity of the neutron source and produce a map showing the location and the quantity.
+In the future, different machine learning algorithms will be used to estimate the quantity of the neutron source and to produce a map showing its location and extent.